Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 How Till Spake Norn Irish (How to Speak Northern Irish) is an online guide to all the words and phrases you're likely to hear when visiting Northern Ireland.

-- **Insert Am I Responsive Screenshot**
+- **Insert Mockup Screenshot**

-The image above is a screenshot of the site displayed on different devices using [Am I Responsive](http://ami.responsivedesign.is/).
+The image above is a screenshot of the site displayed on different devices using [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/).

-A demo of the website can be found here: **Add Link to Deployed Site on Heroku**
+A demo of the website can be found here: [www.howtillspakenornirish.com](https://how-till-spake-norn-irish.herokuapp.com/)

 ## Contents